FilipNilenius/bibliography-concrete-structures/README.md

-Bibliography for  Concrete Structures.
+Bibliography for Concrete Structures, Chalmers University of Technology.
-Written (2011) and maintained by Filip Nilenius.
+Written by Filip Nilenius, 2011.

-Build  bibliography running 'buildbiblio.exe' (you will need to have a LaTeX distribution installed)
+Build bibliography by running 'buildbiblio.exe' (you will need to have a LaTeX distribution installed on your system).